-Action Plan 1: Draft plan to reduce and/or eliminate paper files for simple debt collection amounts.
+Action Plan 1: Draft plan to reduce and/or eliminate paper files for simple debt plan.

-The target date for this action plan was June 30, 2012, and is underway steps of the plan.
+The target date for this action plan was June 30, 2012, and is underway.
+The division continues to reduce its paper files and rely on electronic storage.

-Action Plan 2: Complete final plan with implementation dates for all states and
+Action Plan 2: Complete final plan with implementation dates for all steps of the

-The target date for this action plan is June 30, 2013.
+The target date for this action plan is June 30, 2014.